-“We actually saw a robust improvement in depression severity,” Taylor said.
+“We saw a robust improvement in depression severity,” Taylor said.
 “Thirteen of 15 participants had a clinically relevant response and eight reached remission.
-It didn’t matter if you took the nicotine with another antidepressant medication — both groups did well.
-And it didn’t matter if you had a history of smoking.”
+It didn’t matter if they took the nicotine with another antidepressant medication or if they had a history of smoking – both groups did well.”

 LLD and Cognitive Function

-In general, people with LLD score lower on memory tests and have a higher risk of developing dementia.
-“It’s unclear why people with depression are prone to dementia,” Taylor said, “but we know that having repeated periods of depression over your life is not good for cognitive performance.
+In general, people with LLD score lower on memory tests and have a higher risk of developing dementia, Taylor said.
+“It’s unclear why people with depression are prone to dementia.
+But we know repeated periods of depression over your lifetime are not good for cognitive performance and make you more vulnerable to Alzheimer’s.
 If we can treat the depression earlier, maybe we can prevent some of the decline.”

-Over the course of the trial, participants’ subjective cognitive performance significantly improved with nicotine treatment, with mean Memory Functioning Questionnaire (MFQ) score increasing by 23.64 points.
-Mean PROMIS score (representing improved subjective functioning) increased by 6.21 points from baseline to Week 12.
-Improvements were also observed in performance on some secondary cognitive measures, including working memory, episodic memory and immediate recall.
+In the first study, participants’ subjective cognitive performance significantly improved with nicotine treatment.
+They also showed improved performance on some secondary cognitive measures, including working memory, episodic memory and immediate recall.